 Defective Placement Of A Telephone Pole

-The Plaintiff was riding as a passenger in a vehicle driven by a teenage friend.
+The plaintiff was riding as a passenger in a vehicle driven by a teenage friend.
 As the vehicle was proceeding down the highway, the driver of the vehicle reached over to change the radio station.
 As a result, the right-hand passenger side wheels of her vehicle drove onto the berm of the roadway.
 When the driver looked up, a telephone pole, which was situated approximately 6 feet from the berm of roadway, was directly in her path.
 In an effort to avoid the telephone pole, she steered sharply to the left, which resulted in a rollover of the vehicle causing significant injuries to the passenger.
-The law firm of LGKG filed suit against the utility company and the Commonwealth of Pennsylvania, Department of Transportation alleging that the pole was inappropriately placed along the berm of the road.
-The law firm of LGKG hired an expert who opined that PennDOT had sufficient right of way so that the pole could have been placed farther away from the edge of the roadway thereby creating less of a hazard to passengers using the road surface.
-After discovery completed, which included deposition testimony of PennDOT experts, the case resulted in a six-figure settlement against the driver of the vehicle and PennDOT and in favor of the Plaintiff.
+The law firm of Luxenberg Garbett Kelly & George, P.C., filed suit against the utility company and the commonwealth of Pennsylvania, Department of Transportation alleging that the pole was inappropriately placed along the berm of the road.
+The law firm of Luxenberg Garbett Kelly & George, P.C., hired an expert who opined that PennDOT had sufficient right of way so that the pole could have been placed farther away from the edge of the roadway thereby creating less of a hazard to passengers using the road surface.
+After discovery was completed, which included deposition testimony of PennDOT experts, the case resulted in a six-figure settlement against the driver of the vehicle and PennDOT and in favor of the plaintiff.

 Defective Design And Signing Of Intersection

-The Plaintiff was riding as a guest passenger in a vehicle driven by his wife.
+The plaintiff was a passenger in a vehicle driven by his wife.
 Unfortunately, as she came around a bend on a rural road for the first time, the wife did not see a posted stop sign.
 As a result, she did not stop at the stop sign and struck a vehicle that was crossing the intersection.
-Suit was filed by the law firm of LGKG against the Commonwealth of Pennsylvania, Department of Transportation alleging defective design and signing of the intersection.
-The law firm of LGKG alleged that the driver of the vehicle was not given proper notice of the fact that a stop sign was situated ahead on the roadway.
-Furthermore, the law firm of LGKG alleged that not only was there insufficient signing but PennDOT actually used the wrong signs in notifying drivers of the upcoming intersection.
-The law firm of LGKG alleged that had proper signing been used at the intersection, the accident would not have occurred.
-The law firm of LGKG hired a road design expert as well as an accident reconstruction expert to set forth proper design of the intersection and to outline how the proper design would have avoided the accident.
-After extensive discovery, which included depositions and field inspections, the case resulted in a six-figure settlement in favor of the Plaintiff.
+Suit was filed by the law firm of Luxenberg Garbett Kelly & George, P.C., against the commonwealth of Pennsylvania, Department of Transportation alleging defective design and signing of the intersection.
+The law firm of Luxenberg Garbett Kelly & George, P.C., alleged that the driver of the vehicle was not given proper notice of the fact that a stop sign was situated ahead on the roadway.
+Furthermore, the law firm of Luxenberg Garbett Kelly & George, P.C., alleged that not only was there insufficient signing, but PennDOT actually used the wrong signs in notifying drivers of the upcoming intersection.